 Can Dogs and Cats Eat Coconut Oil?

-It’s OK to directly feed coconut oil to pets, but take note that how much coconut oil should be given to dogs and cats depends on their weight.
-Ideally, for every 10 pounds of body weight, give your pet a quarter-teaspoon of coconut oil twice a day.
-You can add it to their fresh homemade or commercial raw diet.
+It’s OK to directly feed coconut oil to pets, but take note that the amount of coconut oil that you can give to dogs and cats will depend on their weight.
+Ideally, for every 10 pounds of body weight, give your pet a quarter-teaspoon of coconut oil twice a day added to their food.

-In a PetMD article, Dr. Colleen Smith of the Chattanooga Holistic Animal Institute suggests using coconut oil as a base for dog treats and combining it with turmeric, which has anti-inflammatory capabilities, and fat-soluble vitamin D. However, careful monitoring for weight gain must be done if you’re feeding coconut oil to an overweight or obese pet due to its high amounts of fat.
+However, careful monitoring for weight gain must be done if you’re feeding coconut oil to an overweight or obese pet due to its high amounts of fat.
 If this is the case, feed your pet coconut oil only once a day2 or reduce the amount of food you are feeding to account for the calories in coconut oil.

 Health Benefits of Coconut Oil for Dogs